canonical/assets.ubuntu.com/README.md

 ### Assets manager

-You may want to setup the [assets-manager](https://github.com/ubuntudesign/assets-manager/) to easily upload assets to your assets server.
+You may wish to setup the [assets-manager](https://github.com/ubuntudesign/assets-manager/), a simple web interface for managing assets on your assets server.

 Tests
 ---